Christian Kist

-Christian Kist (born 21 April 1986) is a Dutch professional darts player.
-In 2012, he won the BDO World Darts Championship, defeating Tony O'Shea in the final.
-Since 2014, he has competed in the Professional Darts Corporation (PDC).
+Christian Kist (born 21 April 1986) is a Dutch professional darts player who competes in Professional Darts Corporation (PDC) events.
+Nicknamed "the Lipstick", Kist formerly competed in British Darts Organisation (BDO) events.
+He is a former BDO World Champion, having won the 2012 World Championship, defeating Tony O'Shea in the final.

+He switched to the PDC after winning a Tour Card in 2014, and has since finished as runner-up in two Players Championship events.
+Kist lost his Tour Card at the end of 2019, but has won five titles on the secondary tour, the PDC Challenge Tour.
+He regained his Tour Card by finishing third on the 2024 Challenge Tour ranking.

+He hit a nine-dart finish in his first round match at the 2025 PDC World Darts Championship.

 Career

 BDO

-Kist reached the last 16 of the 2011 World Masters, where he lost 2-3 against Tony West in a deciding leg having had five darts to win.
+Kist reached the last 16 of the 2011 World Masters, where he lost to Tony West 3–2 in a deciding leg having had five darts to win.
 After that performance he was awarded a wild-card for the Zuiderduin Masters.

 Kist qualified for the 2012 BDO World Championship via the International Playoffs.
-Kist defeated compatriot Jan Dekker 3-2 in the first round.
-He then defeated Belgium's Geert De Vos in the second round by a scoreline of 4-2.
-Kist followed this with a 5-1 quarter-final victory over good friend Alan Norris.
-Kist then recovered from 5-3 down in the semi-final against two-time champion Ted Hankey, who had one dart at bullseye to win the match 6-5, to reach the final.
+Kist defeated Jan Dekker 3–2 in the first round.
+He then defeated Belgium's Geert De Vos in the second round 4–2.
+Kist followed this with a 5–1 quarter-final victory over Alan Norris.
+Kist then recovered from 5–3 down in the semi-final against two-time champion Ted Hankey, who had one dart at bullseye to win the match 6–5, to reach the final.
 He played popular crowd favourite Tony O'Shea, who was making his second Lakeside final.
-Kist went into the break 4-2 up, and later went 6-2 ahead, but O'Shea mounted a comeback taking the next three sets.
-However, Kist held his nerve to record a 7-5 win and became the BDO World Champion, the first Dutchman and first qualifier to lift the title since Jelle Klaasen in 2006.
+Kist went into the break 4–2 up, and later went 6-2 ahead, but O'Shea mounted a comeback taking the next three sets.
+However, Kist held his nerve to win 7–5 and became the BDO World Champion, the first Dutchman and first qualifier to lift the title since Jelle Klaasen in 2006.

 Kist was knocked out in the first round against Robbie Green at the 2013 BDO World Championship.
-After losing in the first round to James Wilson at the 2014 Championship, Kist announced he would be switching to the Professional Darts Corporation by entering their Qualifying School.
+After losing in the first round to James Wilson at the 2014 Championship, Kist announced he would be switching to the Professional Darts Corporation, entering their Qualifying School.

 Kist played in the 2022 World Masters, reaching the last 32 stage.

+During his time in the BDO, he adopted the nickname "The Lipstick", which was suggested by Bobby George for three reasons: Kist's scoring ability in the treble 20 bed–which is sometimes referred to as "the lipstick" due to it being coloured red, his habit of opening his mouth while throwing, and the fact his surname sounds like the word "kissed".